 - Monthly Business Expense Insurance, where the Card Member will receive protection in the event of they are temporarily unable to run their business, to a maximum of $12,000

 - Travel insurance, including for points redemption bookings from using points earned by your Platinum Business Card

 - Up to $125,000 of Loss Damage Waiver insurance for rental cars

-Eligibility criteria for bonus points for existing American Express cardholders
+Eligibility criteria for bonus points for existing American Express Card Members

-American Express are quite specific about whether existing cardholders will be eligible for bonus points if they apply for a card, are approved, and meet the minimum spend criteria.
+American Express are quite specific about whether existing Card Members will be eligible for bonus points if they apply for a card, are approved, and meet the minimum spend criteria.

-If you are frequent traveller with a high spend, put a lot of your business spend on advertising, couriers or computer equipment, and are likely to utilise the softer benefits such as insurance protections and concierge, then this card may be for you.
+If you have a lot of business spend to put into the card and are likely to utilise the softer benefits such as adding up to 99 additional card members free of charge, 55 days cash flow or insurance protections, then this card may be for you.